Social Media as Marketing Tools for Photonics and Laser Technology

 Personally, I am very skeptical about the use of most marketing automation tools.
 For sure, one should not expect that smaller companies could use them for achieving efficient advertising campaigns with less work.
 Considering the substantial work to analyze exactly what is available, how it works, what implications it has etc., it seems to me that such tools actually guarantee a lot of work, while the outcomes are uncertain.

-Data of the users are the essential asset of social media platforms.
+Data of the users is the essential asset of social media platforms.
 You may think that this is not problematic in terms of privacy, since users may enter their information just as far as they want it to be published.
 That view is much too superficial, however.
-There are a lot of data which have neither been directly entered by users, nor are they directly published, but nevertheless used in some often not very transparent ways.
+There is a lot of data which has neither been directly entered by users, nor are they directly published, but nevertheless used in some often not very transparent ways.
 That way, social media platforms often get into serious conflict with modern privacy regulations such as the European GDPR.
 It seems to me that some of their practices will not just have to be slightly readjusted, but totally reworked or even given up.

 As an advertiser, you may simply say that it is their business to respect legal boundaries or to face the consequences of not respecting them.
 However, I believe that this is a too narrow view.
 I would not want my company to engage with platforms which are dubious in some way.
 I am therefore carefully watching the further development and will draw my conclusions concerning further participation or an extension of our activities.